tfennelly/jenkins-js-samples/step-03-more-npm-packs/README.md

 $ mvn hpi:run
 ```

 On running the plugin, you will see the following screen.
-The main change visual change from
+The main change from
 <a href="../../../tree/master/step-02-nodeify">step-02-nodeify</a> is the fact that the sample is utilizing
 bootstrap and moment.js (see <a href="HOW-IT-WORKS.md">how it works</a>).